openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

   4. Generate software events when needed:

-    - Write to REG_EVENT register with bits set for the specific events to trigger.
+    - Write to REG_EVENT CSR with bits set for the specific events to trigger.
     - Only the lower 8 bits are used.
     - Example: Write 0x01 to REG_EVENT to trigger APB event 0.
     - Example: Write 0x80 to REG_EVENT to trigger APB event 7.